x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/dropDataSource_en.md

 ##DESCRIPTION##

 This function is used to drop the specified data source.
-User need to ensure that no database objects are using the data source when dropping a data source.
+Users need to ensure that no database object are using the datasource when dropping it.
+That is, the datasource is not associated with any collection space or collection.

 ##PARAMETERS##